Yuddham (2014 film)

 Yuddham is a 2014 Indian Telugu language drama film directed by Bharathi Ganesh.
 The film stars Tarun and Yami Gautam.
 The film also features late Srihari and was released as a tribute to him as he played a pivotal role in it.
 The film was released in 550 screens, the highest in Tarun's career.
-In 2017, the film was dubbed into Hindi under the same title by Wide Angle Media Pvt Ltd.

 Production

+This film marks Bharathi Ganesh's second film after Amayakudu (2011).
 Producer Natti Kumar was not happy when Tarun refused for a five day trip to Bangkok to finish the shoot of this film.

 Soundtrack

 Music was composed by Chakri.
 Album consists of 5 songs.